 Chris graduated from Keele University with a BSc (Hons) in Music and Psychology, specialising in Educational Psychology in his final year.
-He started his career working with adults with learning disabilities to enhance and develop their communication skills.
+He started his career working with adults with learning needs to enhance and develop their communication skills.
 He later made the move to further education in 1999, when he started working at Stoke-on-Trent College, gaining a PGCE and management qualification.
 Chris worked there for 12 years, progressing into management and becoming the Assistant Director of the Skills for Life Faculty, managing the Foundation Learning and Alternative Education provision.

 Her aim is to ensure that students have a positive learning experience and help them to reach their full potential, develop life skills and career aspirations.

 Nadia has extensive experience of working with young people, starting her journey working for the Connexions Kent & Medway Service, supporting young people, working across a wide range of services including, schools, youth services and statutory partners.
-Nadia joined FE in 2013 and has extensive experience in the leadership and management of a range student services, including college tutorial programmes, enrichment activities, safeguarding, bursaries, counselling provision and working with external agencies.
+Nadia joined further education in 2013 and has extensive experience in the leadership and management of a range student services, including college tutorial programmes, enrichment activities, safeguarding, bursaries, counselling provision and working with external agencies.

 Elizabeth started in her role as Learning Support and Inclusion Manager at the College in September 2022.
-Her role is to manage the Learning Support provision across the Ellesmere Port and Chester Campuses.
+Her role is to manage the learning support provision across the Ellesmere Port and Chester Campuses.

-Elizabeth comes with 18 years’ experience working in three Further Education colleges, including 12 years working specifically in Special Educational Needs.
+Elizabeth comes with 18 years’ experience working in three further education colleges, including 12 years working specifically in special educational needs.